 - Take a mixing bowl and add flour/atta to it.
 Add in a few tablespoons of oil and rub the oil with the flour to mix well.

 - Now add the salt and start adding water in small quantities.

 - Knead the dough for 5-7 minutes until it turns into a smooth and soft dough.
 It should be like a super soft dough – like the one you would use for pooris.

 4. Spread some oil on the dough and cover it with a kitchen towel and let it rest for 20 minutes.

 For the stuffing –

-5. Now for the stuffing crush the ginger stick, garlic pods and green chillies into a paste.
+5. In the meanwhile, for the stuffing, crush the ginger stick, garlic pods and green chillies into a paste.
 I did that in a mortar and pestle.